 7 Common Reasons Why Many Small Businesses Fail

-As we continue to ask the question why, there are certain reasons that contribute to the ultimate demise of a once-promising business has been sucked in.
+As we continue to ask the question of why certain reasons contribute to the ultimate demise of a once-promising business has been sucked in.

-1. You as business owner have a different mindset when you setup the business.
+You as a business owner have a different mindset when you set up the business.

 Setting the right frame of mind when deciding to open a business is a step in the right direction.
-It is where your mission and vision is derived and a source of inspiration for the business not only to survive amid competitor presence, but also to thrive and attract new customers.
+It is where your mission and vision are derived and a source of inspiration for the business not only to survive amid competitor presence but also to thrive and attract new customers.

-Having the following reasons in setting up the business sounds better:
+Having the following reasons for setting up the business sounds better:

 - You have a passion to address a certain need by target marketplace that is currently under-served.
 You believe, based on research, that your product will answer those needs.
 Taxis are already present when Uber and Grab brought the idea of ride-sharing into a reality.

 - You observe that current services offered in the market provide inferior quality, low customer satisfaction, and bad industry reputation.
 By setting up your business, you believe that you’ll convert those disgruntled customers into happy clients.